Ruby Joe: Background

 Prior to Ruby Joe, Greg Russinger and Joe Baugh played in a band called Strugglefish.
 Russinger was a youth pastor at Horizon Foursquare Church, Ventura, CA. In 1996 the band gained the bass talents of Amber Reeves and the drumming of Christina Hock, forming an all-female rhythm section.
 Ruby Joe's debut release, Sinking the Eight Ball (1998), drew upon the production talents of Mike Knott and Gene Eugene.
 The band's sound wound up being somewhere between the Stray Cats and The Reverend Horton Heat, or "like a rockabilly version of Mike Knott..."
-Russinger wrote most of the lyrics, addressing issues such as racism, the underground church in China, materialism, temptation, and internal spiritual battles with our sinful nature.
+Russinger wrote most of the lyrics, addressing issues such as racism, the underground church in China, materialism, temptation, and human's internal spiritual battles with their sinful nature.

 Not all content was well received; three tracks in particular caused the band trouble.
-"Rock 'n' Roll & My Baby", which deal with New Age spiritualism, and "Death Train", dealing with the victims of the holocaust.
+"Rock 'n' Roll & My Baby", which deal with New Age spiritualism, and "Death Train", dealing with the victims of the Holocaust.
 Finally Russinger dealt with his own former speed addiction in "Spiritual Heroin", describing how Christ can fill the need created by addictions, which one reviewer described as a "slightly disturbing metaphor."
 All of this led to trouble with the Christian music establishment; the album was pulled from some Christian book stores and the band disallowed from playing at a Christian music festival.

 On their second release, Hot Rod Deluxe (1999), the band added elements of swing revival, leading one reviewer to refer to it as "swingabilly".
 This effort was produced by Billy Zoom (of X) and joined by the horn section of Royal Crown Revue, including Bill Ungerman, Mando Dorame, and Scotty Steen.
 This release is generally considered to be their better effort, more focused than their debut.
 The lyrics also shift in attitude from their first album; on Hot Rod Deluxe it became "easier to see the biblical point" that is trying to be made.